 Best Sleeping Position for Pregnant Women

-Experts suggest that pregnant women should consider sleeping on their side with their knees slightly bent.
-This position, particularly on the left side, makes for more comfortable rest as it takes the stress off a growing belly.
 It allows your heart to pump blood more efficiently throughout your body.
 The left side is touted as being best because it eases any pressure on your liver and helps ensure a healthy blood supply to the unborn baby, uterus, kidneys, and your heart.

-If sleeping on your left side while pregnant is causing some discomfort, feel free to switch things up and rest on your right side occasionally.
+If sleeping on your left side while pregnant is causing discomfort, feel free to switch things up and rest on your right side occasionally.
 This helps by taking some pressure off your left hip.
 To further ease the tension, try positioning pillows beneath your belly, between your legs, and against the small of your back.

 Best Sleeping Position for People With Back Pain

-Pick a pillow having a thickness matching the gap between your neck and shoulder.
-In a side sleep position with a plump pillow, your neck aligns with your spine.
+The top sleep pose is side-lying with a padding positioned between your knees.
+This can ease discomfort for those with neck or back aches.
+Pick a pillow whose thickness matches the gap between your neck and shoulder.
+With a plump pillow, your neck aligns with your spine in a side sleep position.
 This wards off body pain while keeping a proper posture during sleep.

 Is Side Sleeping Bad?

 People suffering from shoulder aches or concerned about skin lines should avoid side sleeping.
 To keep shoulder discomfort or stiffness at bay, change sleeping postures now and then.
-Use the right kind of pillow and mattress when you sleep on your side.
+Use the right pillow and mattress when you sleep on your side.

 Make sure your mattress lets your hips and shoulders sink deeper than your middle spine.
 Side sleeping might lead to facial wrinkles.
 Your face rubs the pillow, stretching and squeezing your skin.